-Covalent Bonds in Polymers (CIE AS Biology)
+Covalent Bonds in Polymers (Cambridge (CIE) AS Biology): Revision Note

 Cara Head

-Covalent Bonds in Polymers
+Covalent bonds in polymers

 • A covalent bond is the sharing of two or more electrons between two atoms